stanulilic/stanleyulili.com-old/_posts/2020-05-11-asynchronous-programming-with-callbacks-in-javascript.md

 discretionary income is 172
 ```

 I think now, we have seen it for ourselves as to why this is called a _callback hell_.
 Just imagine trying to read the code.
-It's so hard to see what's happening with the code and not to mention it's very ugly.
+It's so hard to see what's happening with the code and not to mention it's ugly.

 ## Conclusion

 Wow, I think we have covered a lot in this article.
 We have learned the difference between synchronous and asynchronous programming in Javascript.
-We also took a deeper look at creating and using callbacks.
-Finally, we went to depths of hell with callback hell.
+We also take a deeper look at creating and using callbacks.
+Finally, we have learned about the pitfalls of callbacks and experienced the callback hell.

 From here, you might want to look into [Promises](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise) and then [Async/Await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await), I will write the articles about Promises and Async/Await very soon.
 So please subscribe to make sure you don't miss them.

 I have put a lot of effort into creating the examples and the tutorial.
 If you enjoyed it, please share it with anyone who might find it useful.

-If you have insights or ideas or if you noticed a mistake, please let me know in the comments.
+If you have insights or ideas or if you noticed a mistake, please let me know in the comments or you can reach out to me on [twitter](https://twitter.com/stanulilic).

 Thank you for reading this article.